Causes and treatment of hooded eyes

 The longevity of the results of blepharoplasty can vary from person to person and depends on a variety of factors, such as age, skin quality, and lifestyle factors.
 Some individuals may experience a recurrence of eye puffiness or drooping of the eyelids several years after the procedure, while others may maintain their results for a longer period of time.

-To help maintain the results of blepharoplasty, it is important to practice good skincare habits, such as wearing sunscreen and avoiding smoking, which can accelerate the ageing process and cause the skin to lose elasticity.
+Make sure to practice good skincare habits, such as wearing sunscreen and avoiding smoking, which can accelerate the ageing process and cause the skin to lose elasticity.
 Additionally, regular use of eye creams or other topical treatments can help to improve skin quality and prevent sagging or puffiness.

 Can blepharoplasty change the shape of the eyes?